bluerobotics/ping-arduino/docs/API.md

 <br/>
 <br/>

-* `uint32_t getDepth()`
+* `uint32_t getAltitude()`

-Returns the most recent smoothed depth reading in mm
+Returns the most recent smoothed altitude reading in mm
 <br/>
 <br/>

 * `uint8_t getConfidence()`

-Returns the confidence in the depth measurement, as a percentage
+Returns the confidence in the altitude measurement, as a percentage
 <br/>
 <br/>

-* `uint32_t getInstantDepth()`
+* `uint32_t getInstantAltitude()`

 Returns the best guess for this individual ping in mm.
-It is recommended to use getDepth() instead
+It is recommended to use getAltitude() instead
 <br/>
 <br/>